Perfect Pairings

 Discover Natural Beauty

 As the county seat, Oroville is the county’s third-largest city and packed with natural beauty, particularly the popular Lake Oroville.
 Just because it’s not summer doesn’t mean you can’t still enjoy this city jewel.
-At the Lake Oroville Visitor Center, you can enjoy a museum, exhibits, and videos about the lake, dam, and surrounding areas.
+At the Lake Oroville Visitor Center, you can enjoy a museum and exhibits about the lake, dam, and surrounding areas.
 Make sure to climb atop the 47-foot tower to get a spectacular panoramic view of the lake and Oroville Dam, which is the tallest earthen dam in the country, and more!

 Play at the Chico Children's Museum